 Northwest National Marine Renewable Energy Center (NNMREC) Overview

-The Northwest National Marine Renewable Energy Center (NNMREC) is a DOE-funded partnership between Oregon State University and the University of Washington.
+The Northwest National Marine Renewable Energy Center (NNMREC) is a partnership between the University of Washington, Oregon State University, and the University of Alaska Fairbanks.

 Primary NNMREC Contacts

 - Director (UW): Dr. Brian Polagye, (206) 543-7544, email@example.com

 - Co-Director (OSU): Dr. Merrick Haller (interim), Merrick.Haller@oregonstate.edu

 - Co-Director (UAF): Dr. Jeremy Kasper, (907) 474-5694, firstname.lastname@example.org

 - Program Representative (OSU): Brenda Langley, (541) 737-6138, Brenda.Langley@oregonstate.edu

 Use the menus at the top to learn more about NNMREC's research at the University of Washington.